m-lamonaca/programming-notes/iOS/ContentView.md

 ### Table View

-Most common view to present array contents, it automatically hendles the scrolling of the page with the *bounce* effect.
+Most common view to present array contents, it automatically handles the scrolling of the page with the *bounce* effect.
-I can be inegrate d in a `NavigaionView` to handle a `DeailView` of a selectted item in the list.
+It can be integrated in a `NavigationView` to handle a `DetailView` of a selected item in the list.

 The basic object that creates the table view is the `List()`.
 It's job is to create a "cell" for every element in the array.
 The array can be filtered with a *search bar*.